 Debit cards are a way to deduct money from your bank account and function the same as cash and checks.
 When using a debit card, people pay for an item or service immediately.
 Credit cards, though similar in appearance, are different, as they allow users to pay for goods later.
 Debit cards can be a useful tool in managing your personal finances.
 Checking the balance of your bank account can be done using the card at an Automatic Teller Machine, but this can be inconvenient and time-consuming, particularly if a person needs to know whether he has incurred a negative balance.

-Keep track of your balance each time you use your debit card, rather than relying on a statement or balance check.
+Take a few seconds to write down each transaction every time you use your debit card, rather than relying on a statement or balance check.
 This is the most accurate and easiest way of knowing your balance.